California State Immigration Laws

 Law Enforcement and Immigration in California

-California does not require that state or local law enforcement officers check the immigration status during traffic stops or similar circumstances.
-However, an increasing number of local and county law enforcement officials are starting to assist with, investigate, or pursue suspected immigration-related offenses.
-Additionally, under a federal program, all individuals arrested are fingerprinted and run through a database which checks their immigration status.
-Some states, including California, are considering and sometimes passing legislation permitting local governments to "opt out" of such programs.
+California does not require that state or local law enforcement officers check the immigration status during traffic stops or similar circumstances, and in fact many cities in the Golden State have "sanctuary" policies with regard to assisting federal immigration efforts.
+However, under a federal program, all individuals arrested are fingerprinted and run through a database which checks their immigration status.
+Be sure to check with your city's local government to learn more its level of participation with federal authorities.

 Under federal law, employers must verify prospective employees' authorization to work in the United States.
 For more information, refer to federal employment eligibility verification rules and the requirements for Form I-9.